hbr/alba-lang-description/docs/tour.md

 be defined by properties.

     origin (b:B, f:A->B): ghost A
-            -- The value in the domain of 'f' which is mapped by 'f' to 'b'.
+            -- The value in the domain of 'f' which is mapped to 'b' by 'f'.
             -- I.e. 'f(b.origin(f)) = b'
         require
             f.is_injective
-            b in f.domain
+            b in f.range
         ensure
             f(Result) = b
         end